Classification of $2$-component virtual links up to $\Xi$-moves: Shells

-\begin{proposition} Any Gauss diagram of a $2$-component virtual link is $\Xi$-equivalent to a Gauss diagram with two circles $C_{1}$ and $C_{2}$ which satisfies the following conditions. \samepage \begin{enumerate} \item[(i)] All self-chords in $C_{1}$ and $C_{2}$ are shells. \item[(ii)] All shells around nonself-chords are positive ones. \item[(iii)] All nonself-chords are arranged horizontally such that the nonself-chords of type~$(1,2)$ are placed above those of type~$(2,1)$. \item[(iv)] All shell-pairs in each $C_{i}$ have the same sign $(i=1,2)$. \end{enumerate} \end{proposition}
+\begin{proposition} Any Gauss diagram of a $2$-component virtual link is $\Xi$-equivalent to a Gauss diagram with two circles $C_{1}$ and $C_{2}$ which satisfies the following conditions. \begin{enumerate} \item[(i)] Any self-chord on $C_i$ is a shell $(i=1,2)$. \item[(ii)] All nonself-chords are arranged horizontally such that the nonself-chords of type~$(1,2)$ are placed above those of type~$(2,1)$. \end{enumerate} \end{proposition}